-The Israeli-Palestinian Conversation had its sold-out world premier last May in Boulder Colorado.
-Everyone involved was struck by the unique power of the play to produce difficult, sometimes painful, authentic, respectful, constructive conversations
+It had its sold-out world premier last May in Boulder Colorado.
+Everyone involved was struck by the unique power of the play to produce difficult, sometimes painful, authentic, respectful, and ultimately constructive conversations.

 Bud Coleman (director) is CU professor emeritus, the inaugural holder of the Roe Green Professor of Theatre and former Associate Dean of the College of Arts & Sciences.
 A former dancer with Les Ballets Trockadero de Monte Carlo, Fort Worth Ballet, and Ballet Austin, Bud has directed and choreographed many plays and musicals.
 In 2008, he directed and choreographed the musical Company in Vladivostok, Russia, was selected to be a Fulbright Lecturer in Japan, and directed the Thai premiere of Fiddler on the Roof in Bangkok.
 Publications include Women in American Musical Theatre and Backstage Pass: A Survey of American Musical Theatre.